 - Create a disk group with the same name as the Primary disk group. - Create data volumes of the same names and lengths as the Primary data volumes. - Create an SRL of the same name as the Primary SRL.
-Note that the SRL cannot be a volume set or a component volume of a volume set. - If the Primary RVG includes a volume set, make sure that the component volumes on the Secondary to be added have identical names, lengths, and indices as the component volumes on the Primary. - Make sure the /etc/vx/vras/.rdg file on the Secondary host to be added to the RDS contains the Primary disk group ID.
+Note that the SRL cannot be a volume set or a component volume of a volume set. - If the Primary RVG includes a volume set, make sure that the component volumes on the Secondary to be added have identical names, lengths, and indices as the component volumes on the Primary.

+Make sure the /etc/vx/vras/.rdg file on the Secondary host to be added to the RDS contains the Primary disk group ID.
 Ensure that each disk group ID entry in the .rdg file is on a separate line.

-The vradmin addsec command checks whether the Primary RVG is authorized to create a corresponding Secondary RVG on the specified Secondary host.
+Refer to the .rdg file for the sample format for the disk group ID entry.
+The $\tt vradmin\ addsec\ command\ checks\ whether\ the\ Primary\ RVG\ is\ authorized$ to create a corresponding Secondary RVG on the specified Secondary host.
 A Primary is determined as authorized if the /etc/vx/vras/.rdg file on the specified Secondary host contains the Primary disk group ID.
 If the Primary contains multiple RVGs in the same disk group, only one entry is required.
 A plus (+) sign in the /etc/vx/vras/.rdg file on the Secondary host indicates that all Primary RVGs on all hosts are authorized to create a Secondary RVG on the specified Secondary host.